dansimpson61/foresight/docs/AI_Agent_Onboarding.md

 - Minimalism: Prefer the least code that cleanly solves the problem.
 The best JavaScript is the least JavaScript.
 - Cohesion: Small, focused classes/methods; avoid needless abstractions.
 - Object-oriented: Encapsulated, self-knowing objects expose only what they choose to expose and only on their own terms.
-- Polymorphism: Objects clearly and simply adapt to their context, expressing flexible behaviors rooted in a single source of truth—inviting reuse and delight, never surprise.
+- Polymorphism: Objects can take on multiple forms and behaviors, allowing flexible and reusable code.
 - Tests as confidence: A tiny, readable test is better than a comment.
 - Joyful ergonomics: Thoughtful naming, graceful error handling, concise logs.